Fact Sheet 129

 It takes about two weeks to get tropism test results after a sample is sent in.

-A new technology using genotyping has been developed.
+A genotypic has also been developed.
 This involves analysis of the HIV genetic code rather than growing the virus.
 Results are available more quickly than for the Trofile test.
-The genotypic test is now available.

 Tropism tests may not work if the viral load is below 1,000.